singlestore-labs/singlestoredb-go-arrow-driver/README.md

 # SingleStoreDB Go Arrow Driver
-The SingleStoreDB Go Arrow Driver facilitates the reading of data in Apache Arrow format from the SingleStore database.
-Please note that this driver is currently in its alpha version, and there might be changes to the API, type conversion, and internal implementation in the future.
+The SingleStoreDB Go Arrow driver facilitates the reading of data in Apache Arrow format from SingleStoreDB databases.
+Note that this is the alpha release of the driver, and there may be changes to the API, type conversion, and other internal implementations in the future.

 ## Installation
 To add the SingleStoreDB Go Arrow Driver as a dependency to your Go module, use the following command: